linyinfeng/angrr/README.md

 }
 ```

-This configuration will trigger angrr at 3:00 AM every day, and the retention period is 2 weeks.
+This configuration will trigger angrr at 3:00 AM every day,
+and the retention period is 2 weeks,
+the `--remove-root` option will be passed by default.